spinen/laravel-formio/README.md

 Once you new up a `Client` instance, you have the following methods...

 * `addUser(FormioUser $user, $password = null)` - Add the user to the `user` resource in Formio.
 If no password is provided, then if a default password is specified in the config, it is used.
 Otherwise, generate a random 32 character string.
 Once the user is added to Formio, then the password is set on the `formio_password` property of the `$user` object, and the `save` method is called on it to persist the password for future interactions with Formio for the user.
-Finally, set the user's jwt on the `$token`, so that requests are made via the user.
+Finally, set the user's JWT on the `$token`, so that requests are made via the user.

 * `login(FormioUser $user = null)` - If a `$user` is provided, then log the user into Formio with the array provided by the `getLoginData` method on the `$user` object.
 Otherwise, log in the admin user from the config.